-Existing law requires an employee organization that desires to negotiate to give written notice of that desire to the local government employer.
-If the subject of negotiation requires the budgeting of money by the local government employer, the notice must be given by the employee organization on or before February 1.
-(NRS 288.180) Section 1.5 of this bill provides that if an employee organization represents teachers or educational support personnel and desires to negotiate, it must give written notice on or before January 1.
+Existing law requires an employee organization to give written notice of its desire to negotiate to the local government employer.
+If the subject of negotiation requires the budgeting of money by the local government employer, the notice must be given by the employee organization either: (1) on or before February 1; or (2) if the employee organization represents teachers or educational support personnel, on or before January 1.
+(NRS 288.180) Section 5 of this bill removes the distinct date for the notice requirement given by an employee organization that represents teachers or educational support personnel so that the date for giving written notice to the local government employer concerning such negotiations is February 1 for all employee organizations.